 Since the 1980s, the number of cases of tuberculosis has increased dramatically because of the spread of HIV, the virus that causes AIDS.
 Infection with HIV suppresses the immune system, making it difficult for the body to control TB bacteria.
 As a result, people with HIV are many times more likely to get TB and to progress from latent to active disease than are people who aren't HIV positive.

 Another reason tuberculosis remains a major killer is the increase in drug-resistant strains of the bacterium.
-Since the first antibiotics were used to fight tuberculosis more than 60 years ago, some TB germs have developed the ability to survive, and that ability gets passed on to their descendants.
+Since the first antibiotics were used to fight tuberculosis more than 60 years ago, some TB germs have developed the ability to survive despite medications, and that ability gets passed on to their descendants.

 Drug-resistant strains of tuberculosis emerge when an antibiotic fails to kill all of the bacteria it targets.
 The surviving bacteria become resistant to that particular drug and frequently other antibiotics as well.
 Some TB bacteria have developed resistance to the most commonly used treatments, such as isoniazid and rifampin.

-Some strains of TB have also developed resistance to drugs less commonly used in TB treatment, such as the antibiotics known as fluoroquinolones, and injectable medications including amikacin, kanamycin and capreomycin.
+Some strains of TB have also developed resistance to drugs less commonly used in TB treatment, such as the antibiotics known as fluoroquinolones, and injectable medications including amikacin and capreomycin (Capastat).
 These medications are often used to treat infections that are resistant to the more commonly used drugs.

 Anyone can get tuberculosis, but certain factors can increase your risk of the disease.
 These factors include: